jvsiddharth/blog-scraper/README.md

 The scraper fetches the main blog listing page: https://beyondchats.com/blogs
-It scans all anchor tags containing /blogs/page/{n}/ Using a regular expression, it extracts page numbers The maximum page number is selected as the starting point
+- It scans all anchor tags containing /blogs/page/{n}/
+- Using a regular expression, it extracts page numbers
+- The maximum page number is selected as the starting point

 ---

-## 📁 Repository Structure

-├── backend/ # Laravel API + scraping command
-├── node-worker/ # Node.js AI automation script
-├── frontend/ # React frontend (Vite)
-├── docker-compose.yml
-└── README.md

 ## 🔌 API Overview